nasa/Transform-to-Open-Science/Module_4/Lesson_3/readme.md

 Code benefits from peer review in the same way as science.
 Having someone else read over your code and test it is one of the best ways to improve the quality of the code.

-Many version control platforms have built in tools that enable developers to review, comment, and iterate on each other’s code.
+Many version control platforms have built-in tools that enable developers to review, comment, and iterate on each other’s code.
 These can be done in the open and allow anyone to comment.

-Here is a great example of the discussion that can happen when the original creator of an algorithm [comments on a python implementation made by a first time contributor to the Astropy project](https://github.com/astropy/astropy/pull/4301).
+Here is a great example of the discussion that can happen when the original creator of an algorithm [comments on a python implementation made by a first-time contributor to the Astropy project](https://github.com/astropy/astropy/pull/4301).
 The open and constructive discussion led to a better implementation of the algorithm along with possible future improvements.

 Software packages can be reviewed as their own products as well.
 Many scientific publications now accept papers focused on software.
 There are entities like [PyOpenSci](https://www.pyopensci.org/) and the [Journal of Open Source Software](https://joss.theoj.org/) that provide open peer review of scientific packages.
 See more details about JOSS in the next lesson on sharing your code.